copperwater/xNetHack/doc/xnh-changelog-10.0.md

   - The wumpus on the locate level is much stronger than ordinary wumpuses.
 It has much more HP, is significantly faster, and its bite does a huge amount of damage, enough to kill most characters.
+  - The locate level is changed to be more cave-like and less artificial-feeling while still being a series of 20 chambers arranged like the vertices of a dodecahedron.
+    - Passages between the chambers are now corridor terrain rather than room terrain.
+    - The upstairs and downstairs cavern are now randomized instead of fixed.
+    - The wumpus is waiting on the downstairs rather than being asleep.
+    - The two random "bottomless pit" chambers are open air terrain.
+Falling into these is an instadeath.
+(The spiked pit traps are removed to avoid confusion.)
+    - The centaurs spawn in two groups in random chambers rather than being spread out.

 ### Interface changes